 “My workman’s comp claim was denied!
 Now what?”

-- Call at lawyer at 1-800-THE-LAW2.
+- Consult with a lawyer.
 An attorney can determine the exact reasons why your claim was denied, and will gather evidence, contact witnesses, and hire experts to strengthen your appeal.

 - Request your personnel file from your employer.
 Copy the contents and be sure to get a copy of the injury form you filled out.
 Give the copies to your lawyer